adrienloup/tnf/README.md

-# The Nails Factory
+# The Nail Factory

-The Nails Factory is a recreation of “Universal Paperclips” a game based on the idea of ​​artificial intelligence (AI) optimized for a single task.
-The Nails Factory begins innocently, but quickly evolves into a reflection on resource management, automation, and even philosophical questions about domination by AI.
+The Nail Factory is a recreation of “Universal Paperclips” a game based on the idea of ​​artificial intelligence (AI) optimized for a single task.
+The Nail Factory begins innocently, but quickly evolves into a reflection on resource management, automation, and even philosophical questions about domination by AI.
 The game is a mix of strategy, economics and puzzle, where the player manages a nail factory that potentially extends on a cosmic scale.
 It playfully explores how a misaligned AI transforms the entire universe into nails.

 [https://adrienloup.github.io/tnf](https://adrienloup.github.io/tnf)